teancom/octopress/source/_posts/2014-09-14-intro-to-cloudfoundry-and-bosh-part-2.markdown

 that you have a working install of [homebrew](http://brew.sh).
 It isn't absolutely necessary, but it sure makes things easier.

+Also, a point of clarification from my previous post (and I'll go update that as well).
+During this process we'll be using bosh-lite to provision Cloud Foundry on a single VM using containers.
+In production, with the "real" BOSH, we would instead be provisioning it with actual virtual machines.
+The fact that Cloud Foundry is running in containers is solely due to the fact that we're using bosh-lite to give us a playground to test things.
+Keep that in mind as we go through this exercise.

 First is the prerequisites.
 You need [Virtual Box](http://virtualbox.org) and [Vagrant](http://vagrantup.com) installed.
 As of this writing, Virtual Box is at 4.3.16 and Vagrant is at 1.6.5.
 You should be at those versions or better.
 You also need [spiff](https://github.com/cloudfoundry-incubator/spiff)